simplefin/simplefin.github.com/protocol.md

 <section>

 <div class="main">
 First, direct your user to create a SimpleFIN Token.
 Do this by sending them to their institution's SimpleFIN Server `/create` URL.
-If you don't have that, you can use the [SimpleFIN Bridge](https://bridge.simplefin.org/simplefin/create).
+If their institution doesn't have a SimpleFIN Server, you can use the [SimpleFIN Bridge](https://bridge.simplefin.org/simplefin/create).
 </div>

 <div class="example">